 Please contact the Census Bureau for more detailed information and interpretation of the sampling and nonsampling errors.

-The Survey of Business Owners (SBO) is conducted on a company or firm basis rather than an establishment basis.
-A company or firm is a business consisting of one or more domestic establishments that the reporting firm specified under its ownership or control at the end of 2007.
+The SBO is conducted on a company or firm basis rather than an establishment basis.
+A company or firm is a business consisting of one or more domestic establishments under its ownership or control at the end of 2012.

 These probabilities were then used to place each firm in the SBO universe in one of nine frames for sampling:

-A firm selected into the sample was mailed the questionnaire that asked for the percentage of ownership, gender, ethnicity, race, veteran status, and several characteristic questions (e.g., age, education level) for up to four persons owning the largest percentages in the business.
+Each firm selected into the sample was asked the percentage of ownership, gender, ethnicity, race, and veteran status for up to four persons owning the largest percentages in the business.
+Approximately half of these firms were asked additional characteristic questions (e.g., age, education level).

 Tabulation.
 Business ownership is defined as having 51 percent or more of the stock or equity in the business and is categorized by:

-Businesses could be tabulated in more than one racial group because:
+Businesses could be tabulated in more than one racial group.
+This can result because:

 The detail may not add to the total or subgroup total because a Hispanic or Latino firm may be of any race, and because a firm could be tabulated in more than one racial group.
 For example, if a firm responded as both Chinese and Black majority owned, the firm would be included in the detailed Asian and Black estimates, but would only be counted once toward the higher level all firms' estimates.